 Single-Gender STEM Program

 St. Bernard High School is the only co-educational high school in the Los Angeles Archdiocese to offer single-gender math and science courses.
-Freshmen and sophomores at St. Bernard High School take math and science courses in all-girl and all-boy settings.
+Freshmen at St. Bernard High School take math and science courses in all-girl and all-boy settings.
 Started in 2014, our Single-Gender STEM Program is the only one of its kind within a Catholic co-educational school setting in Los Angeles.
 All other classes at St. Bernard are co-ed, providing “the best of both worlds,” and a well-rounded high school experience for our students.
 Our program is based on research that shows that boys and girls build confidence differently in the areas of science and math, and that women and minority students drop out of college STEM majors at a much higher rate than their Caucasian, male counterparts.

 Goals of STEM at SBHS